-A variety of environmental protection measures have been incorporated into the Project design that are either voluntary or intended to meet the applicable standards of regulatory agencies such as the Arizona Department of Environmental Quality (ADEQ), the Arizona State Mine Inspector's Office, and the Corps.
+A variety of environmental protection measures have been incorporated into the Project design that are either voluntary or intended to meet the applicable standards of the Arizona Department of Environmental Quality (ADEQ), the Arizona State Mine Inspector's Office, Bureau of Land Management, and the Corps.

 The proposed TSF will impact Ripsey Wash and its tributaries as well as an unnamed drainage east of Ripsey Wash (Figure 2).
 The TSF is designed to support up to approximately 750 million tons of tailings through the remaining life of ongoing sulfide ore mining at the Ray Mine.
 Tailings will be applied to the TSF using a centerline construction method for the first approximately 18 years (depending on production volumes), after which an upstream construction method will be used for the remaining life of the facility.
 Two rock-fill starter dams will be constructed, one in Ripsey Wash and one in the unnamed drainage.
-Underdrains will be constructed beneath the two starter dams and seepage from the drains will be constructed across Ripsey Wash at the southern end of the ultimate impoundment footprint.
+Underdrains will be constructed beneath the two starter dams and seepage from the drains will be constructed in two reclaim ponds, the Main and East Reclaim Ponds.
+An upstream diversion dam will be constructed across Ripsey Wash at the southern end of the ultimate impoundment footprint.
 Stormwater from the upstream watershed will be routed around the TSF via a stormwater diversion channel on the eastern side of the TSF and a series of detention ponds, pump stations, and pipes on the western side of the TSF (Figure 2).

-In addition to its CWA Section 404 permit application, Asarco has submitted or will submit the following major permit applications for the Project:
+In addition to its CWA Section 404 permit application, Asarco has obtained or will obtain the following major permits for the Project:

-- Aquifer Protection Permit (APP) (ADEQ) - 401 Water Quality Certification of Section 404 Permit (ADEQ) - Arizona Pollutant Discharge Elimination System Mining Multi-sector General Permit (AZPDES Mining MSGP) (ADEQ) - Title V permit amendment (Pinal County) - Mined Land Reclamation permit (Arizona State Mine Inspector)
+- Aquifer Protection Permit (APP) (ADEQ) - 401 Water Quality Certification of Section 404 Permit (ADEQ) - Arizona Pollutant Discharge Elimination System Mining Multi-Sector General Permit and Construction General Permit (AZPDES Mining MSGP and CGP) (ADEQ) - Title V permit amendment (Pinal County) - Mined Land Reclamation permit (Arizona State Mine Inspector)

 The purpose of this memorandum is to provide a list of the proposed environmental protection and monitoring measures that would be implemented as part of the Project to support the Project analysis under the National Environmental Policy Act.
-The primary environmental control practices that have been incorporated into the project design as of the date of this memorandum are summarized in the sections below.
+The primary environmental protection measures that have been incorporated into the project design as of the date of this memorandum are summarized in the sections below.